silvafilipeuk/fun-recursion/README.md

 #### (always use recursion even if the problem lends itself to a good iterative solution)

 1. Implement the factorial function
 2. Implement the fibonacci function (n.b.
-You are not expected to come up with the fibonnaci formula yourself, just to implement it in JavaScript)
+You are not expected to come up with the fibonnaci formula yourself, just to implement it in JavaScript).
+In this problem the fibonacci sequence is as follows: 0, 1, 1, 2, 3, 5, 8,...

 E.g
 ```javascript
 fib(1) --> 0